On grids in point-line arrangements in the plane: Concluding Remarks

 \section{Concluding Remarks}

 \begin{itemize}

 \item An old result of Erd\H{o}s states that every $n$-vertex graph that does not contain a cycle of length $2k,$ has $O_k(n^{1+1/k})$ edges.
-It is known that this bound is tight when $k=2, 3,$ and $5$, but it is a long standing open problem in extremal graph theory to decide whether or not this upper bound can be improved for other values of $k.$ Hence, Erd\H{o}s's upper bound of $O(n^{5/4})$ when $k=4$ is the same upper bound in Theorem \ref{main theorem} when $t=2$ and $m=n.$ It would be interesting to see if one can improve the upper bound in Theorem \ref{main theorem} when $t=2.$ For more problems on cycles in graphs, see \cite{verstraete2016extremal}.
+It is known that this bound is tight when $k=2, 3,$ and $5$, but it is a long standing open problem in extremal graph theory to decide whether or not this upper bound can be improved for other values of $k.$ Hence, Erd\H{o}s's upper bound of $O(n^{5/4})$ when $k=4$ implies Theorem \ref{main theorem} when $t=2$ and $m=n.$ It would be interesting to see if one can improve the upper bound in Theorem \ref{main theorem} when $t=2.$ For more problems on cycles in graphs, see \cite{verstraete2016extremal}.

 \item The proof of Lemma \ref{main lemma 2} is similar to the proof of the main result in \cite{aronov1994crossing}.
 The main difference is that we use the result of Fox et al.~\cite{fox2012overlap} instead of the Ham-Sandwich Theorem.
 We also note that a similar result was established by Dujmovi\'c and Langerman (see Theorem $6$ in \cite{Dujmovic2013}).